alanmitchell/mini-monitor/docs/source/software.rst

 The Raspberry Pi uses an SD card as a solid-state drive for the storage of the operating system, programs, and user data.
 We have made a complete image of the SD card containing the Raspbian Linux Operating System and the entire Mini-Monitor software application.
+This image is based on the Raspbian Stretch Lite image so is compatible with the Raspberry Pi 3 Model B+ hardware.
 You can download a zipped version of this image from the link below.
 The file is about 1 GB in size so will take some time to download.

 `Mini-Monitor SD Card Image (1.2 GB) <http://analysisnorth.com/mini_monitor/mini_monitor_sd_2018-06-19.zip>`_